UBC-Geography/computing-resources/cloud-computing/README.md

-a complex set of tasks as quickly as possible with an extraordinarily powerful set of resources, cloud computing has been traditionally dedicated to providing hardware through virtual machines (VM) of varying specifications over a long period of time in order to support continuously run services such as web applications and databases.
+a complex set of tasks as quickly as possible with an extraordinarily powerful set of resources, cloud computing has been traditionally dedicated to providing hardware through virtual machines (VM) of varying specifications over a long period of time in order to support ongoing services such as web applications and databases.

 ## Digital Research Alliance (DRA)